zzonyo/trust-docs-test/source/index.html.md

   - Subscribe topic：accounts.$contract_code

-### 3、Modified “subscribe position change information” interface（Return parameters added “switch_lever_rate” event type to represent switching leverages.
+### 3、Subscribe Position Updates（Return parameters added “switch_lever_rate” event type to represent switching leverages.
 When the leverage is successfully switched, a latest information on positions will be pushed with event“switch_lever_rate" (the information will not be pushed when the user's position is 0).）

   - Interface Name：Subscribe Position Updates